- Last Updated Date:

 Contact the Mountain Club of Malawi for security advice before climbing Mount Mulanje.

-Political demonstrations and strike activity occur and can turn violent, especially in the capital Lilongwe.
+General elections will be held in Malawi on May 20, 2014.
+Political demonstrations could occur, especially in the capital Lilongwe.
 Exercise a high degree of caution, avoid demonstrations and large gatherings, monitor local media and follow the advice of local authorities.

 Traffic drives on the left.
 The traffic-related death rate is high.
 Poor road conditions, poorly maintained vehicles, and inadequate street lighting make driving dangerous.
 Potholes, pedestrians, animals, abandoned vehicles, and vehicles travelling at night without lights also pose risks.
 Avoid driving outside cities after dark.
 Emergency roadside assistance is very limited.